Winter Driving Tips

 Think about your stopping distances

-These are increased when the weather is wet or icy – it can take double the time to stop in wet weather, and up to ten times to stop in icy weather.
-You can check the timing by watching when the car in front of you passes a fixed object, such as a lamppost, and counting the seconds it takes you to reach that object.
-Saying ‘Sheilas’ Wheels’ between the numbers is roughly 1 second!
+These are increased when the weather is wet or icy – it can take double the distance to stop in wet weather, and up to ten times the distance to stop in icy weather.
+The Highway Code states you should allow at least a two second gap between you and the car in front, more if you're driving in adverse conditions.
+You can check the timing by watching when the car in front of you passes a fixed object, such as a bridge over the road, and counting the seconds it takes you to reach that object.
+Saying ‘Sheilas’ Wheels’ between the numbers is roughly one second!